Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    overhead (OVERHEAD).

-   In this mode, SRT adjusts the value of maximum bandwidth each time it gets the updated estimation of input rate EST_INPUT_BW:
+   In this mode, SRT adjusts the value of maximum bandwidth each time it gets the updated estimate of the input rate EST_INPUT_BW:

    ~~~
    MAX_BW = EST_INPUT_BW * (1 + OVERHEAD /100)